 Rick Bronson is keeping lists of tall buildings since almost 25 years.
 His knowledge and passion for maintaining and sharing his research efforts are accessible today to a wide array of users around the world who enjoy using his work on publicly available website.
 His special research topic today are tall buildings in Asia.

 Garrett Stout: Enthusiastic about Skyscrapers

 Garrett was an expert on tall buildings, and his interest in architecture and skyscrapers reached back to 40 years ago.
 He used to be the Editor-in-Chief of our projects in the past, and has presented our architectural awards in the past.
 Garrett has helped to promote information on buildings throughout the world to a large amount of people.

 Michael Wutzke: Creative Mind

 Michael Wutzke was the first person who published a database about buildings on the Internet back in 1996.
-He is the founder of Skyscrapers.com, Emporis, and SKYLINE ATLAS, all projects who deal with real estate data.
-Michael is a software developer certified by Amazon Web Services, Google, and Scrum.
-Today is trying to automate the collection and management of data in the fields of real estate and the insurance.
+He is the founder of a number of projects who dealt with information on tall buildings.
+Michael is today working as CIO of a financial company and is helping SKYDB to succeed.

 Jimmy Wales: Bringing Knowledge to People

 Jimmy Wales is the co-founder of Wikipedia, an non-profit encyclopedia.
 Jimmy was born in Huntsville, Alabama and today lives in London.
 Through the publication of Wikipedia, Jimmy made information about buildings universally accessible and useful to a large number of people.